What is Claims Testing? for CPG product teams

 How to create the right claims

-In an interview, the famed marketer and author David Strauss explained his best advice for those setting out to create claims: “It starts with a deep understanding of your target audience.”
-You could jump right to comparing your product to others in the category, or choosing claims you see on other popular products, but that doesn’t mean those claims convey the values your target consumers care about the most.
+In an interview, marketer and author David Strauss explained his best advice for those setting out to create claims: “It starts with a deep understanding of your target audience.”
+You could jump straight to comparing your product to others in the category, or choose claims you see on popular products—but that does not mean those claims convey what your target consumers value most.

 “[Creating claims] starts with a deep understanding of your target audience.”

-In order to zero in on what your consumers value, you have to begin by listening to them.
-With in-context product testing, this often involves creative exercises and projective techniques with real-life product testers that reflect your target demographic(s).
+To zero in on what your consumers value, start by listening to them.
+With in-home product testing, this often involves creative exercises and projective techniques with real-life Highlighters who reflect your target demographic(s).

-With qualitative testing techniques, you can place concepts or the physical product prototype in front of customers and measure their reactions.
-Customers won’t tell you exactly what claims they want to see on packaging.
-It’s up to you and your team to ask good questions and analyze their feedback to get at the true feelings underneath what they say.
-One simple exercise market research professionals will use as a part of this strategy is word association to reveal a product tester’s honest thoughts and feelings.
+With qualitative testing techniques, you can place concepts or physical product prototypes in front of customers and measure their reactions.
+Customers will not tell you exactly what claims they want on packaging—it is up to your team to ask good questions and analyze feedback to get at the feelings underneath what they say.
+One simple exercise market research professionals use is word association to reveal honest thoughts and feelings.

-Once you’ve collected honest feedback, you can begin to form claims based on what customers honestly value.
-As David Strauss advised in the aforementioned interview, “Start with a claim that positions [the] product as the best in the category on the attributes most valued by prospects.”
+Once you have collected honest feedback, you can form claims based on what customers genuinely value.
+As David Strauss advised, “Start with a claim that positions [the] product as the best in the category on the attributes most valued by prospects.”

 How to test your marketing claims

-Once you have narrowed down a short list of potential claims, you need to identify which of them will best achieve your goals by testing them with your target consumers.
-Most brands will employ what’s called a MaxDiff (Maximum Difference) approach here–in other words, a ranking from best to worst.
+Once you have narrowed down a short list of potential claims, test them with your target consumers to see which will best achieve your goals.
+Most brands employ a MaxDiff (Maximum Difference) approach—a ranking from best to worst.

-This kind of testing is best done as a part of your physical product testing process.
-Your consumers might be able to rank your potential claims by best to worst based on their reaction to the language alone, but that data is meaningless without the physical product in front of them.
+This kind of testing works best as part of your physical product testing process.
+Consumers might rank potential claims based on language alone, but that data is far more meaningful when the physical product is in front of them.
 For an informed opinion, the consumer must relate the claim directly to the product experience.

 For claims substantiation, the FTC and FDA require “competent and reliable scientific evidence.”
 At Highlight, we recommend a quantitative testing methodology in adherence with ASTM standards to monadically test your product against a competitor and/or control.